yongzx/yongzx/content/authors/admin/_index.md

 I am currently a rising senior student at [Minerva Schools at KGI](http://minerva.kgi.edu/).
 My major is computer science (specializing in Data Science, Statistics, and Machine Learning), and my minor is business.
 I am passionate about deep learning research and entrepreneurship.

-I am currently collaborating with [Global FrameNet](https://www.globalframenet.org/) to research cross-lingual annotation transfer of frame semantics.
-I also play the technical role on [Vizly](https://www.vizly.io) where I engineer AI models for the creative design industry.
+I am currently collaborating with the [Global FrameNet](https://www.globalframenet.org/) to research cross-lingual annotation transfer of frame semantics.
+I also play the technical role in [Vizly](https://www.vizly.io) where I engineer AI models for the creative design industry.